For residents interested in serving our community

 - Email – resident communications, vendor correspondence

-- Shared group chat – rapid decision-making for day-to-day operations
+- Shared group communications – for rapid decision-making of day-to-day operations

 - Document review tools – bylaws, declaration, rules and regulations, contracts, proposals, and policies